 The Environmental Protection Agency puts it this way — radon is a health hazard with a simple solution!

-Why test for radon in Kansas City
+Radon Levels in Kansas City

 On the Kansas side of the metro, Johnson and Leavenworth Counties Kansas are also in the red zone.